sboily/xivo-docker/README.md

 - Using docker version 9.1 on ubuntu 14.04.
 - The root password is xivo by default.
+- If you want to using a simple webi to administrate docker use : https://github.com/crosbymichael/dockerui

-- To get the IP of your container use :
+To get the IP of your container use :

     docker.io inspect <container_id> | grep IPAddress | awk -F\" '{print $4}'

-- If you want to using a simple webi to administrate docker use : https://github.com/crosbymichael/dockerui